-The 1930’s art deco, former headquarters of Tetley Brewery is a pioneering centre for contemporary art.
-Also, a great place to kick back, enjoy a selection of cask ales, wines, spirits and soft drinks, together with a Yorkshire inspired menu showcasing the very best ingredients.
+The 1930s art deco, former headquarters of Tetley Brewery is a pioneering centre for contemporary art.
+Also, a great place to kick back, and enjoy a selection of cask ales, wines, spirits and soft drinks, together with a Yorkshire-inspired menu showcasing the very best ingredients.
 Their sun trap of a beer garden is the perfect place to enjoy a pint of Tetley’s, right on the spot it was born more than 200 years ago.

 Hunslet Rd, Leeds LS10 1JQ – 0113 3202323

 This much-loved huge drink and dining space is hailed for its incredible selection of food, booze, music and street art.
-Located on Globe Road, a 5 minute walk from Leeds train station, expect mouthwatering eats from some of UK’s best street food traders, all washed down with top tipples from local indies.
+Located on Globe Road, a 5-minute walk from Leeds train station, expect mouthwatering eats from some of the UK’s best street food traders, all washed down with top tipples from local indies.